 .modal-dialog div container.

-As far as CSS changes go, they will most likely be minimal, with improvements to the existing components.
+As far as CSS changes go, they remain minimal, providing improvements to the existing components.

-Other technical elements and classes that will also be improved or removed in Bootstrap 5 include:
+Other technical elements and classes that will also be improved or removed include:

 - Better nesting support: Previously, margin and padding conflicts would exist when nesting